cacing69/cquery/README.md

 ## Please Read

-### I want to create a query for web scraping a website like this
+### Want to create a query for web scraping a website like this

+I suppose it will enable me to generate scrape queries from anywhere.

 ```sql
 from (.item)